SimonDanisch/AbstractNumbers.jl/README.md

 [![codecov.io](http://codecov.io/github/SimonDanisch/AbstractNumbers.jl/coverage.svg?branch=master)](http://codecov.io/github/SimonDanisch/AbstractNumbers.jl?branch=master)

+There are a lot of functions one needs to define on a custom number type to make it work just like a julia Base number.
+Namely, around 160 functions, with quite a few methods.

-This is all that's needed to start the life of a new, wonderful Number type:
+With AbstractNumbers, this is all you need to start the life of a new, wonderful Number type:

 ```Julia
 using AbstractNumbers, SpecialFunctions